-Some emails sent via the platform can be sent to people who are not yet familiar with UpGuard, such as questionnaire or remediation request recipients.
+Some emails sent via the platform can be sent to people who are not yet familiar with UpGuard, such as questionnaires or remediation request recipients.
 To help improve trust when external users receive these emails, we allow you to set up your company domain for email sending.

 Setting up a custom email address

 Note: You will need to be an account admin to set this up.